 Extreme cold: As the world’s coldest capital city, Ottawa is no stranger to exceptionally cold winters.
 It’s not uncommon for the city to experience temperatures of -30 C, not including the wind chill.
 These frigid temperatures can cause ice damming, which is when a layer of ice melts and refreezes (also known as ‘freeze-thaw’ weather) causing water to seep into homes.
 Although ice damming is sometimes covered in basic home insurance policies, it’s wise to always ask your broker if your home is protected against it.
 Extreme cold can also result in frozen pipes, which are also sometimes covered, but always ask your broker for details.

 Unfortunately, not every unexpected peril that can impact your home is covered by basic home insurance.
 Here are a few events that usually require additional coverage:

-- Pest damage and infestations.
-Damage caused by insects, birds, rodents, bats, or skunks are considered to be part of home maintenance, and are thus incumbent upon the homeowner to guard against.
+Pest damage and infestations.
+Damage caused by insects, birds, rodents, bats, or skunks is considered to be part of home maintenance and is thus incumbent upon the homeowner to guard against.

-- General wear and tear.
-Normal deterioration is considered to be in the domain of home maintenance, and therefore any wear and tear that results in home damage is not usually covered.
+General wear and tear.
+Homeowners are expected to keep their homes up to date and protect against deterioration.
+Therefore any wear and tear that results in home damage are not usually covered.

-- Home-based business.
-If you’re running a business out of your home, you will most likely require additional coverage to ensure adequate protection of your business-related items, such as inventory, equipment, computers, software, and furniture.
+Home-based businesses.
+If you’re running a business out of your home, you will most likely require additional coverage to ensure that your business-related items are protected, such as inventory, equipment, computers, software, and furniture.

-Four basic types of home insurance are available in Ottawa:
+Four basic types of homeowners insurance are available in Ottawa:

 Comprehensive or All Perils - This is the most comprehensive coverage available, covering the home and its contents against all unexpected perils, excluding those uninsurable events mentioned in the section above (e.g., flood damage, loss of high-value items, earthquake damage, etc.).